justin1dennison/blog/content/posts/gocat-and-remote-commands.md

 ![Java Runs Everywhere](/blog/images/java-runs-everywhere.jpg)

 I am joking!
-I could have used Java, but I not excited about the development story.
+I could have used Java, but I am not excited about the development story.
 Moreover, if a system doesn’t have a JVM implementation, then we are back where we started with Python.
 So what other language or technology could I use to build a similar project to Daniel, but had easier portability.

 It's Go time!